 3. Spot wallabies at sunrise

-As people became aware of this, the word spread and the wallabies became Cape Hillsborough's main attraction.
+As people became aware of this, the word spread and the kangaroos and wallabies became Cape Hillsborough's main attraction.
 To ensure the safety of the animals, a ranger now oversees their breakfast ritual every morning.

 When we arrived at the beach, the ranger had marked off a line we needed to stay behind while watching the wallabies.
-She gave us some guidelines on how to keep the animals safe and provided information about them.
+She gave us some guidelines on how to keep the animals safe and shared information about them.

-Turns out it's a way to keep the tourists happy while making sure the animals are safe, well-fed, and returning every morning at the same time.
+It turns out it's a way to keep the tourists happy while making sure the animals are safe, well-fed, and returning every morning at the same time.

 Good to know:

-If you really can't get up that early – but I highly recommend you do – you can also see the wallabies at the campsite or at the picnic area.
+If you really can't get up that early – but I highly recommend you do – you can also see the wallabies at the campsite or the picnic area.
 We spotted them several times and were there for less than 24 hours.
 It's not quite the same as seeing them with the sun rising in the background, though :-)

-Plus, you can simply access the beach from the Nature Tourist Park if you've spent the night there..
+Plus, you can simply access the beach from the Nature Tourist Park if you've spent the night there.

 4. Relax at the beach